 I am the C. T. Bauer Professor of Artificial Intelligence & Digital Society and a Professor of Information Systems and Business Analytics, Director of the Bauer College PhD Programs in the C. T. Bauer College of Business at University of Houston.
-I obtained my Ph.D. in Management Information Systems at the Fox School of Business, Temple University, under the mentorship and advising of Prof. Paul A. Pavlou.
-I am currently a Senior Editor of Production and Operations Management, and an Associate Editor at Information Systems Research and the Journal of the Association for Information Systems.
+I am currently leading the Bauer College Initiative on AI and Digital Society, and I am a faculty advisory member of the HPE Data Science Institute.
+I currently serve as a Senior Editor of Production and Operations Management, and an Associate Editor at Information Systems Research and the Journal of the Association for Information Systems.
 I am also currently co-editing a POM Special Issue on Social Technologies in Operations.

-My research interests are in the areas of Future of Work, Digital Platforms, User-generated Content, and Human-AI Interactions.
+My research interests are in the areas of Future of Work, Digital Platforms, Digital Media, and Human-AI Interactions.
 My research has been published in premier journals such as Management Science, Information Systems Research, MIS Quarterly, Production and Operations Management, INFORMS Journal on Computing, Journal of Management Information Systems, Journal of the Association for Information Systems, and Journal of Consumer Psychology.
-My work has been supported by multiple prestigious grants, from the NET Institute (2013, 2014, 2015, 2016, 2017, 2018, 2020), the Department of Education (2011, 2013, 2015), Robert Wood Johnson Foundation (2017-2019), and the National Science Foundation (2018-2020).
+My work has been supported by multiple prestigious grants, from the NET Institute (2013, 2014, 2015, 2016, 2017, 2018, 2020), the Department of Education (2011, 2013, 2015), Robert Wood Johnson Foundation (2017-2019), and the National Science Foundation (2018-2020, 2021).

 At the Bauer College, I am leading the Bauer Initiative in Artificial Intelligence and Digital Society.
 I also led the effort in designing and delivering the Business Data Analytics Mini-MBA Executive Education Program.
-Prior to joining the Bauer College at UH, I worked at the W. P. Carey School of Business at ASU as an Assistant Professor (2014-2018) and tenured Associate Professor (2018-2020), where I am also the director of the PhD program and the co-director of the Digital Society Initiative, and the Nita & Phil Francis Faculty Fellow.
+Prior to joining the Bauer College at UH, I worked at the W. P. Carey School of Business at Arizona State University (ASU) as an Assistant Professor (2014-2018) and tenured Associate Professor (2018-2020), where I was also the director of the IS PhD program, co-director of the Digital Society Initiative, and the Nita & Phil Francis Faculty Fellow.
 I have taught and led the curriculum development at both the undergraduate (CIS and BDA) and graduate (MS-BA and PhD) levels.
 Most notably, I led the college-level initiatives in designing and implementing the undergraduate analytics core course – Problem Solving and Actionable Analytics (WPC300).
-And most recently, I serve as the course coordinator for WPC300, overseeing over 40 sections of the course each year taught by instructors from multiple departments.
+Serving as the course coordinator for WPC300, I oversaw over 50 sections of the course each year taught by instructors from multiple departments.
 Further, I led a team of analytics faculty in designing, implementing, and coordinating the core college analytics course in the online and hybrid (onsite + online) formats.
 Here is a live stream recording of my talk on analytics teaching and research in the W. P. Carey ‘Back-to-Class’ Alumni event in April 2019.
 I received Department of Information Systems’ Outstanding Teaching Award in 2016, and was a finalist for the W. P. Carey Huizingh Undergraduate Teaching Award (2019), Huizingh Award for Undergraduate Service to Students (2020), and the ASU Outstanding Doctoral Mentor (2020).